Hiredzombie/LeoFanPatch/Leo Fan Patch 1.1/readme.txt

 	- Drop the folder 'game' into your Echo Install location (where the .exe is) and allow it to overwrite files if prompted.

-Changelong:
+Changelong 1.0:
     - Complexity of certain sentences are different from A and B. Chose to keep B's more complex sentence structure for both.
             A Lines Changed: 70, 99-100, 118-124, 313
     - Added in missing dead phone line from B into A, Line 699
     - Took B's script for the Menu Split on Choice as it's less messey/more complex compared to A

-Change Log
+Change Log 1.1:
-Version 1.1

 Saturday
     Add variables for choices at the diner